onyeka-hub/ebs-volume-mount-in-amazon-eks/README.md

 9. For **Audience**, enter 'sts.amazonaws.com' and choose **Add provider**.

 Copy the Cluster's OIDC provider ID

 ## Step 3
-### Creating the Amazon EBS CSI driver IAM role for service accounts.
+### Creating the IAM role for Amazon ebs-csi-driver service-accounts.

 The Amazon EBS CSI plugin requires IAM permissions to make calls to AWS APIs on your behalf.
 For more information, see Set up driver permission on GitHub https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/docs#set-up-driver-permission.

 When the plugin is deployed, it creates and is configured to use a service account that's named ebs-csi-controller-sa.
 The service account is bound to a Kubernetes clusterrole that's assigned the required Kubernetes permissions.

-**Note**: No matter if you configure the Amazon EBS CSI plugin to use IAM roles for service accounts, the pods have access to the permissions that are assigned to the IAM role.
+**Note**: No matter if you configure the Amazon ebs-csi plugin to use IAM roles for service accounts, the pods have access to the permissions that are assigned to the IAM role.
 This is the case except when you block access to IMDS.
 For more information, see Security best practices for Amazon EKS https://docs.aws.amazon.com/eks/latest/userguide/security-best-practices.html.

 Prerequisites